jasonherrboldt/Cero/README.md

 This program is meant to be run from the command line.
 Running it as a Java application from within an IDE will throw null pointer exceptions due to the command line-driven user I/O required to play the game.

-Here's how to run it from the command line.
+Here's how to run it from a terminal window.

 1. Download and install Java 1.8